BoyBaykiller/IDKEngine/Readme.md

 // 2.
 Upload pixels into buffer
 void* bufferMemory = GL.MapNamedBufferRange(stagingBuffer, 0, imageSize, flags);
-NativeMemory.Copy(imageData, bufferMemory, imageSize);
+NativeMemory.Copy(decodedImage, bufferMemory, imageSize);

 // 3.
 Transfer pixels from buffer into texture GL.BindBuffer(BufferTarget.PixelUnpackBuffer, stagingBuffer);
-GL.TextureSubImage2D(___, IntPtr.Zero);
+GL.TextureSubImage2D(___, null);
 GL.DeleteBuffer(stagingBuffer);
 ```
-The `NativeMemory.Copy` together with image decoding will be done on a different thread.
+Decoding the image and copying the pixels into the buffer will be done on a different thread.
 Notice how the pixels argument in `TextureSubImage2D` is null.
 That is because a Pixel Unpack Buffer is bound which is used as the data source.
 So the argument actually gets interpreted as an offset.
 By the way, don't worry about the CPU->Buffer->Texture method of uploading adding overhead compared to CPU->Texture.
 It's what the driver does anyway and it's the default method in Vulkan/DX12.

 We need a way to signal to the main thread that it should start step 3 after a worker thread completed step 2.
 This can be implemented with a Queue.